azerion/bluestack-sdk-android/Home.md

 >available v2.6

 - the face tracking feature was implemented to determine wether the user is watching the ad or not , and for how long (in ms). this feature is optional and disabled by default, to enable it you need to :
-- download umoove library and place it in the /libs folder in your project.
+- download [umooveV2.aar] library and place it in the /libs folder in your project.
 - edit your build.gradle, add the library :
 ```
  //face detection umoove
-compile(name: 'umooveV2-20170518', ext: 'aar')
+    compile(name: 'umooveV2', ext: 'aar')
 ```
 - you need to declare your flat file repository.
 ```